 If you are considering a mobile crusher, here’s why it makes sense to choose a machine from Mellott.

-Our applications engineers are some of the best in the industry.
 We have decades of experience in designing crushers to fit your needs and we have the ability to nail down exactly what our clients are looking for.

-We can custom-fit machines to your needs.
 Other crusher suppliers only provide certain brands of equipment.
 We offer tailor-made portable equipment to suit the needs of any site.
 That means we can customize a machine to your needs.
 Take our MC300HPS-CC Portable Cone Plant, which includes a cone crusher, 3 deck horizontal screen, and multiple conveyors designed for our customers’ needs, with other customizable features.

 We created our mobile crusher product line because, decades ago, our contract crushing teams wanted better equipment.
 Instead of buying it from others, we began to construct it ourselves.
 Today, we’re able to create industry-leading machines that our own customers use.
 They offer us valuable feedback to continually improve.